Anti-vaccine activist Robert F Kennedy Jr files to run for president as Democrat

 Mr Kennedy claimed imposing vaccine passports was similar to Nazi Germany in a speech at an anti-vax protest march in Washington DC in January 2022.

 “Even in Hitler’s Germany, you could hide in the attic like Anne Frank did,” he told the crowd.
+Those remarks provoked widespread condemnation.

 Join our commenting forum